 Tangente and c.a.t.a.m.o.n are happy to initiate opportunities for dialogue between artists who come from a variety of cultural backgrounds.

 - Jerusalem: Or Ashkenazi, Ruby Eidelman, Ido Feder, and Sophia Krantz.

 - Montréal: Jason Martin, Suzanne Miller, Dorian Nuskind-Oder, Philip Szporer, Andrew Tay, and Nate Yaffe.

-3rd year: some artistic proposals were put forward thanks to the work of c.a.ta.m.o.n and its partners, as well as financial support from the city of Jerusalem.
+2019: some artistic proposals are put forward thanks to the work of c.a.ta.m.o.n and its partners, as well as the financial support of the city of Jerusalem.
 They include choreographic studies and collaborations, public presentations, essay publication, retreats, seminars, and much more.

 About Elad Schechter

 Elad Schechter, who launched c.a.t.a.m.o.n Dance Group, also founded a cooperative space to house several artistic organisations and created a local dance festival, where Montréal artists are invited to present their work.